Human rights in Libya: Slavery

+Capital punishment

 Libyan coastguard's violation of migrants' rights

-The Euro-Med Human Rights Monitor published a report condemning the Libyan coastguard officers' whipping of a group of migrants rescued near Libya’s Sabratha.
-In September 2014, nearly 450 migrants were drowned in the Mediterranean.
+The Euro‑Med Human Rights Monitor published a report condemning the Libyan coastguard officers’ whipping of a group of migrants rescued near Libya’s Sabratha.
+In September 2014, nearly 450 migrants drowned in the Mediterranean.
 In 2016, more than 4,578 migrants drowned there, following an agreement between the EU and Turkey and the closure of the Balkan route.
-According to the report, the migrants smuggled into Libya are subject to human trafficking, torture, forced labor, sexual exploitation, and arbitrary detention through their way.
+According to the report, the migrants smuggled into Libya are subject to human trafficking, torture, forced labour, sexual exploitation, and arbitrary detention through their way.
 The Libyan forces were caught on video while humiliating migrants, including women and children.
 Besides, Human Rights Watch documented similar cases in which Libyan coastguard forces assaulted them verbally and physically in July 2016.